Carlos Campos (clothing brand): History

 The labels' Fall/Winter 2009 collection was perceived as provocative since it included military, church and sado-masochist wear elements.

 Philosophy and style

-Campos has a clear image of the man wearing his garments: "I like to think of him as a clean rock star".
-He envisions his target female as someone who is "successful, aggressive and has her own personal style".

-He also described his style as "elegant jet-set rock star, with a romantic [twist]".
+He described his style as "elegant jet-set rock star, with a romantic [twist]".

 Carlos Campos designs have been worn by the likes of Justin Timberlake, Enrique Iglesias, Ethan Hawke, Scissors Sisters, Fall Out Boy, The Killers, Franz Ferdinand, and Ville Vallo.
 He has appeared on Style, VH1, ET, VOX, NEWS, CNN, and A&E. Photo editorials and features include national and international magazines such as DNR, Esquire, Numero, Homme, Flaunt, Details, Arena, Gotham, People, Time-Out New York, Out Magazine, Zink, and Entertainment weekly.